OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) has gained significant momentum in deep learning over the recent years~\cite{mocov2,simclr,barlow,byol,gorade2023large}.
-SSL is particularly useful in the medical image analysis domain, where large-scale annotated datasets are challenging to obtain, due to its ability to harness unlabeled data~\cite{medaug,mococxr,micle}.
-However, conventional SSL methods, like SimCLR~\cite{simclr}, MoCo~\cite{mococxr}, BYOL~\cite{byol}, Barlow-Twins~\cite{barlow}, etc., though effective in various domains, encounter challenges when applied to the subtle complexities of medical images.
-The interpretation of medical images necessitates a deep understanding of anatomical structures and pathological indicators for precise diagnosis and treatment decisions.
-This requirement poses a significant challenge for SSL methods that focus on general feature learning while often ignoring the fine-grained details and clinically relevant patterns~\cite{multi-gcn,synergynet,semiGCN,micle,pacl}.
+Self-supervised learning (SSL) has gained significant momentum in deep learning in recent years~\cite{mocov2,simclr,barlow,byol,gorade2023large}.
+In the medical image analysis domain, where large-scale annotated datasets are challenging to obtain, SSL is particularly useful due to its ability to harness unlabeled data~\cite{medaug,mococxr,micle}.
+However, conventional SSL methods, such as SimCLR~\cite{simclr}, MoCo~\cite{mococxr}, BYOL~\cite{byol}, Barlow-Twins~\cite{barlow}, etc., though effective in various domains, encounter challenges when applying to chest X-rays(CXRs).
+The interpretation of CXRs necessitates a deep understanding of anatomical structures and pathological indicators for precise diagnosis and treatment decisions.
+This requirement poses a significant challenge for SSL methods that focus on generic feature learning while often discarding the clinically relevant patterns~\cite{multi-gcn,synergynet,semiGCN,micle,pacl}.

-Conventional SSL methods treat the entire image as a collection of isolated features, thereby missing the context and spatial dependencies between different anatomical regions.
-Moreover, the fine-grained variations in medical images are particularly useful due to the coexistence of anatomical heterogeneity and the visual similarity of different regions.
-Heterogeneity pertains to the visual distinctions between instances of the same disease or anatomical structures~\cite{zheng2021ressl}.
+Conventional SSL methods treat the entire image as a collection of isolated features, thereby missing local information and global contextual dependencies between different anatomical regions.
+Moreover, local variations in CXRs are particularly useful because of the coexistence of anatomical heterogeneity and visual similarity of different regions.
+Heterogeneity refers to visual distinctions between instances of the same disease or anatomical structures~\cite{zheng2021ressl}.
 For instance, the shape and size of a nodule may vary based on its stage and location.
 Conversely, visual similarity refers to the challenges in distinguishing between different diseases or structures that share common visual characteristics~\cite{xing2021categorical}.
 For instance, consolidation and pneumonia are labeled separately even though they are the types of lung opacities and have a natural relation.
-In the context of SSL for medical applications, it becomes imperative for models to capture these subtle variations adeptly.
-Failure to do so may result in trivial solutions and hinder the acquisition of representative feature space, essential for meaningful medical image analysis~\cite{zhao2022cross,wang2022rcl}.
+In the context of SSL pre-training for CXRs, it becomes essential for models to capture these local variations.
+Failure to do so may result in trivial solutions and hinder the acquisition of representative feature space, essential for meaningful CXR analysis~\cite{zhao2022cross,wang2022rcl}.